A few weeks ago I shared that I am occasionally taking antipsychotics. Quetiapine, to be specific.

 I decided to stop taking the medication until I went back to my psychiatrist to see what else we could do.

 So, in December of 2019, I got a prescription for a quetiapine antipsychotic drug that I had to start taking every evening.

 My doctor explained why they are named that way and how my dosage is nothing compared to some of her patients who take up to 300mg.
-And when I told her, months later, about the side effects she said that it means my condition is not that serious because my body is not tolerating it that well.

 I was taking pills religiously for 7 months.